angular/material/docs/content/Theming/03_building.md

 </hljs>

 Then run the shell command `gulp build-theme -t my-custom`, or build everything with `gulp build`.

-These commands will create css files in `/dist/themes` matching the sass files found in `/themes/`.
+<br/>These commands will create css files in `/dist/themes` matching the sass files found in `/themes/`.

-Now, to theme your application:
+To apply a theme your application:

 - Include the stylesheet in your html head:
   <p></p>